 You have a career, but you’re feeling a little burnt out from the 9 to 5 lifestyle.
 You want to travel and see the world for a few months to a year.
 Maybe longer.

 Along the way, you might even do something you’ve always wanted to do like learn a language, write a book or build clean wells in Africa.
 Whatever you do, you are determined to make this trip count.

 Take a cue from this family of dropouts living in Vietnam: The drop out diaries

-Gap year is a term that has traditionally been very popular in Europe and the UK but it’s gaining in popularity in other places like the US and Canada.
-Originally, a gap year referred to a young person just out of high school who takes a year off to travel and maybe do some volunteer work or back pack around the world for a year before entering University.
+A gap year is a term that has traditionally been very popular in Europe and the UK, but it’s gaining in popularity in other places like the US and Canada.
+Originally, a gap year referred to a young person just out of high school who takes a year off to travel and maybe do some volunteer work or backpack around the world for a year before entering University.

 As of late, many people have adopted this terminology to describe their travels; particularly adults, professionals, and even families.